imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

 The following fields are collected:

 - **ACID** - A GUID identifier representing the Office product that the user is licensed for

+- **Data_AppDisabled** - Whether the app is disabled for editing documents.

+- **Data_ErfmEligibility** - Whether the user is eligible for Enhanced RFM.

+- **Data_HasUsedGrace** - Whether the user has used their Grace license.

+- **Data_IsInViewerMode** - Whether the user is in Viewer Mode.

 - **DaysRemaining** - Number of days remaining before the current Office license expires

 - **Mode** – An enumerator representation of the Office licensing stack that is being used on this machine

 - **ProductName** – Name of the product that the user is currently using

 - **Reason** – The error code indicating the reason for the current status of the license

 ### Office.Licensing.InstallKey